 With only one week in the country you’ll be on the move and unfortunately won’t get to see everything.
 However, you will be able to

 - get lost in a sprawling and dizzying medina full of shop owners selling anything from rugs and lamps to seafood and orange juice

-- explore some of the most jaw-dropping architecture and tile work in the world
+- explore some of the most jaw-dropping architecture and mosaics in the world

 - relax and restore in tranquil secret gardens and cafes

 - spend a couple nights under the stars listening to Berber music in the Sahara Desert

 What a wonderful time to be alive, you guys.
 Are y’all ready to fall in love with Morocco?
 YAASSSS!

 An amazing week in Morocco